Gettin’ Down to Short Rows

 Hang on - we’re gettin’ down to short rows now.

-other spellings: down to the short rows, and almost finished
+variations: down to the short rows, almost finished

 ★ This expression draws directly from farm life.
 Fields were planted in long rows; the short rows at the edge meant you were almost finished.
 Today it’s used for sermons, meetings, or any project nearing completion. ★

-Documented in Southern and South Midland speech by the Dictionary of American Regional English and agricultural writings.
+Documented in Southern and South Midland speech and in agricultural writings.
 Authentic to Appalachian and Southern farm life where row-cropping was standard.

 Still widely used in the South and Appalachia.
 Outside the region it’s rare and may need explaining.
 Often used humorously to signal "I’m almost done talking."